-- For the first SLO, the courses that are used to help assess this include: SWRK 6000 (Foundations of Social Theory Development) SWRK 6010 (Principles of Statistics and Data Analysis) SWRK 6020 (Research Design & Measurement) SWRK 6030 (Multivariate Data Analysis) SWRK 6040 (Research Area Synthesis).
-Student participation in doctoral research symposia at the university, presentation at regional and national conferences, and published manuscripts in peer-reviewed journals are also utilized as an assessment of this program learning outcome as students are encouraged to work on these projects through their courses as well. - For the second SLO, which is an ongoing process for the PhD students, the outcome is assessed via results of student's comprehensive written and oral exams, in addition to a satisfactory dissertation defense and dissertation this is done through the core courses students are required to take as part of their program.
+- For the first outcome artifacts that are used to help assess this include: SWRK 6000 (Foundations of Social Theory Development) SWRK 6010 (Principles of Statistics and Data Analysis) SWRK 6020 (Research Design & Measurement) SWRK 6030 (Multivariate Data Analysis) SWRK 6040 (Research Area Synthesis). - For the second outcome, artifacts that are taken into account are student participation in doctoral research symposia at the university, presentation at regional and national conferences, and published manuscripts in peer-reviewed journals are also utilized as an assessment of this program learning outcome as students are encouraged to work on these projects through their courses as well. - Furthermore, both outcomes are also assessed through the results of student's comprehensive written and oral exams, in addition to a satisfactory dissertation defense and dissertation.